pinterest/gestalt/rfcs/rfcs/2023-07-globalEventsHandlersProvider-providerAuxData/README.md

 Gestalt wrappers have a set of problems:

-- The wrapper's API extend Gestalt component API.
-Engineers should be able to go to Gestalt documentation to consult component API and have it match with the code they are working with
+- The wrappers' API extend Gestalt component API.
+Engineers should be able to go to Gestalt documentation to consult component API and have it match with the code they are working with.
+There's no way to enforce a matching API between Gestalt and their wrappers.

 - Wrappers reduce adoption of other high level components.
 For example, PageHeader has primary actions.
-These primary baction buttons cannot be replaced with wrappers.
+These primary action buttons cannot be replaced with wrappers.
 Therefore, PageHeader won't be adopted because their buttons cannot use the wrapper with additional logic.
 We would have to create a wrapper on PageHeader to add logic to the onClick.

 - Wrappers mask adoption for Gestalt components.

 - Changes in Gestalt componts are harder to propagate to each wrapper API.
-Wrappers increase maintenance for the Gestalt team and with time wrappers API can end up being substantially different from the Gestalt component they are extending.
+Wrappers increase maintenance for the Gestalt team and with time wrappers' API can end up being substantially different from the Gestalt component they are extending.

 - For each wrapper, we need an Eslint rules to avoid direct Gestalt usage.
-Despite Eslint rules, engineers mstill use them increaseing the usage of disabled comments in imports.
+Despite Eslint rules, engineers still use them increasing the amount of disabled comments in imports.

 See previous [onInteraction proposal](https://paper.dropbox.com/doc/Proposal-New-onInteraction-functionality-in-Gestalt-components--B416h3YCf4BRIgvCtDUTVrKLAg-rOblYZwoXPm1MzHeLbVyx)